Executive Director, Rosen Center for Advanced Computing

-After two years managing the R&D team for research computing, Preston moved from the systems side of the business to lead the customer-facing operation of Purdue's community cluster systems.
-In this role, Preston directs the engagement, support, and outreach to any researchers at the university who require high-performance computation or large-scale data storage.
-Since 2012, he has led numerous initiatives to empower researchers with tools to control their own computing resources.
+After two years managing the R&D team for the Rosen Center, Preston moved from the systems-facing side of the business to lead the researcher-facing operation of Purdue's community cluster systems.
+In this role, Preston directed the engagement, support, and outreach to researchers at the university who require high-performance computation or large-scale data storage.
+Under his leadership, the Rosen Center rolled out a number of initiatives to empower researchers with tools to control their own computing resources, and grew the community cluster program to increasingly greater scale and impact.

 - B.S., Computer and Information Technology, Purdue University (1998).